onap/archived-cli/README.md

 Set the parameter values
 ------------------------
-Use the directive 'set' for setting the values for parameters and 'unset' for un-seting the values.
+Use the directive 'set' for setting the values for parameters and 'unset' for un-setting the values.

 Help
 ----